kingroryg/lprimeroo.github.io.old/_posts/2016-02-15-entropy-cross-entropy-and-kullback-leibler-divergence.md

 **Q5: Can you provide a real-world example of KL divergence?**

 Suppose you have a machine learning model that predicts the probability distribution of diseases in a population.
 The true distribution is based on medical records.
 KL divergence can help quantify how well the model's predictions align with the actual distribution, highlighting areas where the model needs improvement.

-That wraps up the explanation of KL divergence.
-Read the next chapter about Kolmogorov complexity <a href="https://smunshi.net/posts/kolmogorov-complexity">here</a>.